zizoumunoz/homienetwork-web/README.md

 # homienetwork-web
-This is the website for the Homie Network of servers.
+This is the repo for the Homie Network website.